 The Humanities Writ Large Steering Committee has selected six Visiting Faculty Fellows for the 2013-14 academic year.
 They are:

 - Jordana Dym, Associate Professor of History, Skidmore College

 - Jelani M. Favors, former Mellon HBCU Fellow, Duke University

 - Elizabeth Langridge-Noti, Professor 2, Departments of Art History and History, DEREE, The American College of Greece

 - Thomas Parker, Assistant Professor of French and Francophone Studies, Vassar College

 - C. Pierce Salguero, Assistant Professor of Asian History, The Abington College of the Pennsylvania State University

-- Yvonne Welbon, Assistant Professor, Journalism and Media Studies, Bennett College for Women
+- Yvonne Welbon, Associate Professor, Journalism and Media Studies, Bennett College for Women